Sircjarr/Kt-Cmd-Args-Parser/README.md

 ```

 ### Positional args
-Positional args are declared with `parser.positionalArg()`.
+Positional args are declared with the `positionalArg` method.
 Here we define player speed and the path of the path of the save file:
 ```kotlin
 val playerSpeed: Double by parser.positionalArg(
         valueLabel = "SPEED",